Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 Tactical Escape is one of the exceptional escape rooms in Wisconsin.

-The room is set-up each year in the basement of the historic Schlegelmilch House.
+Each year, the room is set up in the basement of the historic Schlegelmilch House.

-This spooky escape room will set you so many scary puzzles, you’ll be glad when (if!) you finally escape.
+This spooky escape room will set you so many scary puzzles that you’ll be glad when (if!) you finally escape.

-If this immersive escape room experience is not your thing, there are plenty of other spooky events going on around Eau Claire to get your frights at.
+If this immersive escape room experience is not your thing, there are plenty of other spooky events around Eau Claire to get your fright at.

 7. Stay in a haunted hotel in Milwaukee